OC-ComputerScience/student-frontend-vue2/README.md

-### studnetapp_vue Frontend
+### student-frontend-vue2

-This project is the example backend for the student app, implemented in Vue.
+This project is the example backend for the Student List app, implemented in Vue.

 #### Prerequisites